-The Company has a non-employee director as of December 31, 2011 on its board of directors that is also a director and executive officer of Clear Channel.
-This director receives directors' fees, stock options and restricted stock awards as do other non-employee members of the Company's board of directors.
-As of December 31, 2011, the Company has an employee director that is also a director of Clear Channel.
+The Company has a non-employee director as of December 31, 2012 who is also a director and executive officer of Clear Channel.
+This director receives directors' fees, stock options and restricted stock awards on the same basis as other non-employee members of the Company's board of directors.
+Additionally, during 2012, the Company had an employee director who is also a director of Clear Channel.
+From time to time, the Company purchases advertising from Clear Channel and its subsidiaries in the ordinary course of business on an arms-length basis.
+The Company also has various lease and licensing agreements with Clear Channel for office space.